2025 FEHB Program Changes

-The average 2024 premium will increase 7.7% for enrollees.
-This is considerably higher than historical experience in the FEHB, but is similar to most private employer cost increases and largely reflects economy-wide inflation.
-Of the 154 FEHB plans available in 2023 and 2024, premiums decreased in 31 plans, stayed the same in 8 plans, increased less than the average in 68 plans, and increased at or above the average in 47 plans.
+The average 2025 premium will increase 13.5% for enrollees.
+This is considerably higher than in previous years.
+OPM cites higher prices from providers and suppliers, increased utilization of certain prescription drugs, and an increase of outpatient services and behavioral health spending as the principle drivers of the increase.
+Of the 144 FEHB plans available in 2024 and 2025, premiums decreased in 28 plans, stayed the same in 5 plans, increased less than the average in 69 plans, and increased at or above the average in 42 plans.

-No enrollee, of course need pay the average premium increase as the the great majority of enrollees have two dozen or more good plan options and can choose one to reduce their premium below what they currently pay.
+No enrollee, of course need pay the average premium increase as the great majority of enrollees have a number of other plan options and can choose one to reduce their premium below what they currently pay.

-A bigger and far more important change to both postal and non-postal enrollees will come from the major OPM initiative encouraging FEHB plans to adopt cost-saving coordination with Medicare that will be paid by the taxpayers who finance Medicare and thereby reduce FEHB costs.
+OPM continues to encourage FEHB plans to adopt cost-saving coordination with Medicare that will be paid by the taxpayers who finance Medicare and thereby reduce FEHB costs.
 This is done by having FEHB plans establish Employer Group Waiver Plans (EGWPs, pronounced “egg-whips”) covering Medicare Parts A and B and D in what are called “Medicare Advantage” plans.
 Medicare Advantage is an insurance program modelled after the FEHB, and now attracts almost one-half of all Medicare enrollees.
-These EGWP options designed for FEHB plans offer essentially 100% coverage of hospital and medical expenses, plus 90% plus of drug expenses, and almost all of them pay most of the Part B and D premiums on behalf of annuitants.
+These EGWP options designed for FEHB plans offer essentially 100% coverage of hospital and medical expenses, plus close to 90% plus of drug expenses, and almost all of them pay most of the Part B and D premiums on behalf of annuitants.
 In effect, they largely eliminate the “why pay two sets of overlapping insurance premiums?” dilemma that until now faced all civilian federal annuitants.
 In our ratings these plans show up as saving annuitants hundreds or in some cases several thousand dollars compared to the plan offerings previously available.
-For 2024 there will be about half a dozen FEHB MA plans that eliminate almost all health care costs for both hospitals and physicians as well as most drug costs.
+Next year there will be FEHB MA plans that eliminate almost all health care costs for both hospitals and physicians as well as most drug costs.
 All annuitants enrolled in Medicare Parts A and B will have access to these plan options.

-For all 60 million Medicare enrollees, not just FEHB enrollees in particular, Congress recently enacted reforms that will in future years include a ceiling of $2,000 on annual drug costs paid by those who enroll in Part D. The reformed Part D benefit will be stronger than the current drug benefit in all FEHB plans, and since 75% of its costs are paid through Medicare, it will reduce FEHB costs for all annuitants who enroll in Part D. There is no Part D late enrollment penalty for these annuitants and OPM is encouraging annuitants to sign up for Part D. Most of these savings will accrue to those currently employed, and to their employing agencies, since all employees and annuitants are in the same cost pool, but all will realize some of the savings from new Part D enrollments in any plan.
-For 2024 there will be about two dozen plans with Medicare Advantage options that eliminate almost all health care costs for both hospitals and physicians and most drug costs, and another seventeen that provide only the Part D drug benefit.
-FEHB plans that offer a Part D plan will auto-enroll plan members that have Medicare Part A only, or Medicare Parts A & B. The exception is BCBS which will only auto-enroll members that have Parts A & B. Your plan will send you a letter informing you of auto-enrollment and you'll have 30 days to disenroll, if you wish.
+Next year, there will be a $2,000 out-of-pocket maximum on annual drug costs paid by those who enroll in Part D. The reformed Part D benefit will be stronger than the current drug benefit in all FEHB plans, and since 75% of its costs are paid through Medicare, it will reduce FEHB costs for all annuitants who enroll in Part D. There is no Part D late enrollment penalty for these annuitants and OPM is encouraging annuitants to sign up for Part D. Most of these savings will accrue to those currently employed, and to their employing agencies, since all employees and annuitants are in the same cost pool, but all will realize some of the savings from new Part D enrollments in any plan.
+For 2025 there will be about two dozen plans with Medicare Advantage options that eliminate almost all health care costs for both hospitals and physicians and most drug costs, and another twenty that provide only the Part D drug benefit.
+FEHB plans that offer a Part D plan will auto-enroll plan members that have Medicare Part A only, or Medicare Parts A & B. Your plan will send you a letter informing you of auto-enrollment and you'll have 30 days to disenroll, if you wish.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.